Success Stories ~ Dear Colleen

 Colleen of Dear Colleen

-Nothing makes me happier than sharing a very cool maker and this week it’s the New Zealander, Colleen of Dear Colleen.
+Nothing makes me happier than sharing a very cool maker and this week it’s the New Zealander, Colleen of Dear Colleen (This site/resource is no longer available).
 Her graphic design work is sweet and a little cheeky.
 She answered our interview questions so honestly, I know you’re going to fall head over heels for her and her Ryan Gosling tea towels.

 Can you take us on the journey of your creative career path so far?